The benefits of breast augmentation surgery, known more colloquially as a ‘boob job’, are being utilised by more Australians than ever before.

 Dr Joseph Rizk is an expert plastic and reconstructive surgeon in the fields of breast, face and body surgery.
 Having undergone extensive training in Australia, the US and the Netherlands, Dr Rizk is considered by many to be the preeminent breast augmentation surgeon in Sydney.

-For more information, check out this page to see the Breast Implant Package offered by Dr Rizk, including the cost of breast augmentation surgery in Sydney performed by a specialist Plastic Surgeon.
+For more information, check out the Breast Implant Package offered by Dr Rizk, including the cost of breast augmentation surgery in Sydney performed by a specialist Plastic Surgeon.

 Dr Joseph Rizk became Australasia’s plastic surgeon of the year by making sure that each patient is heard, respected, and treated well.
 His patient-first approach provides you with the accurate medical information you need to make informed decisions about your course of treatment.
 At the same time, he offers his decades of knowledge and experience to help you along your path.